Xiribidus/Ladysnake.github.io/wiki/illuminations/index.md

 *(Requires [Satin API](https://www.curseforge.com/minecraft/mc-mods/satin-api/), feature disabled with Canvas and Iris because of compatibility issues*)

 Renaming any mob in the game to **jeb_** will apply a **rainbow effect** to it.
-This feature varies the colour values of the mobs and will work better on colourful mobs such as Creepers, Piglins and Shulkers and will barely make a difference on Skeletons or Wither Skeletons.
+This feature varies the colour values of the mobs and will work better on colourful mobs such as Blazes, Drowneds and Creepers and will barely make a difference on Wolves or Skeletons.
 However, even mobs with fewer colours will glow after being renamed.

 <video width="360" height="300" controls autoplay loop muted>
     <source src="Jeb_Mobs+.mp4" type="video/mp4" />